 Mary Kay Buchmelter, "In the Beginning: Justice and Mercy," 8 (1) ALSA F. 4 (1984) [online text] [Buchmelter was a law student at West Virginia University College of Law when she wrote this essay.]

 Jeremy Gilman, "The Real World of Law School," 24 Legal Stud.
 F. 19 (2000) [online text]

 Final exams may be a topic you are currently thinking about as we wind our way to the end of still another semester.
 Exams are an impetus to pull together and fit together everything you know about a subject.
 With this power of final exams to help you focus in mind, I present the following Final Examination question for Lawyers and Literature, a question that assumes that you had a single one page reading assignment for the entire semester, and that one page happened to be Franz Kafka's parable, "Before the Law.

 For a law school course on writing that I taught some years ago, see: The Lawyer as Writer

 Law School Stories

-Law School Stories: We begin the course-after we look at Kafka's parable, "Before the Law"-by reading some law school stories.
-One thing you might do with these stories is to read them with the idea that they might inspire you to write an account—call it a story if you will—of your own law school experience.
+Law School Stories: One thing you might do with the law school stories we read is to see if they might inspire you to write an account—call it a story if you will—of your own law school experience.
 I taught a course a few years ago called Memoir and Legal Education, and you might find ideas for your writing by perusing the course website: Memoir and Legal Education.
-You may find the suggested writing for Class 1 of that course of particular interest: Class 1, Memoir and Legal Education.
-In Lawyers and Literature you are not being asked to write a memoir but a writing that uses, in some way, the stories you read.
+You might find the suggested writing for the first class of that course of particular interest: Class 1--Memoir and Legal Education.

 Brenda Waugh, "A Theory of Employment Discrimination," 40 J. Legal Educ.
 113 (1990) [online text ]